Fx-Professional-Services/HorizonDocs/Horizon User Guide/07 Bill of Materials/Create a Bill of Materials (BOM) Record.md

 	1. To add a source and/or yield item:  Click the add button (✚) at the top right corner.
 Enter the details of the product, including name, description, replenishment method, and any other relevant information, then click **Save.**

-	2. To delete a BOM yield item: Click on the delete button (✖︎) next to the item.
-A confirmation dialogue will appear; click **Delete** to confirm.
+	2. To **delete a BOM yield or source item**, click the **Delete** button (✖︎) next to the item.
+A confirmation dialog will appear.
+Click **Delete** to confirm.
+If a BOM yield item is deleted, the BOM name in the left pane will update automatically.

 4. **Set BOM Name and Type**: